michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0053.md

 - n: an officer in a police force
 - n: an assistant with power to act when his superior is absent
 ### Family
-lieutenant: lieutenancy, lieutenants, sublieutenant+;lieutenancy: lieutenancies;sublieutenant: sublieutenants
+- lieutenant: lieutenancy, lieutenants, sublieutenant+
+- lieutenancy: lieutenancies
+- sublieutenant: sublieutenants
 ### Examples
 - In 1966, he was elected lieutenant governor, defeating three opponents in the Democratic primary without a runoff.
 - “I am writing to you today concerning your public support for the candidacy of Sen. Bryce Reeves to be our next lieutenant governor,” it begins.